zammad/zammad-org/src/en/documentation/use/guides/ai.md

 ### Knowledge base answer suggestion

-This feature compares the ticket content against the knowledge base and shows relevant answers under **Suggested by AI** if they meet the admin-configured score threshold.
+This feature compares the ticket content against the knowledge base and shows relevant answers under **Suggested knowledge** if they meet the admin-configured score threshold.
 Each suggestion shows the title of the answer and more details on hover.
 An additional relevance score is only shown to users with the corresponding admin permissions.
 Click on the title to open the answer in the knowledge base.
 Click the ::+:: on the right side which appears when hovering with the mouse to link it to the ticket.